If you’re short on a down payment, mortgage crowdfunding might be tempting.

 If you’re short on down payment funds, there are better ways to make homeownership happen.
-At Cardinal, we carefully review your financial status and determine whether you’re in a position to take on a mortgage payment.
+At Cardinal Financial, we carefully review your financial status and determine whether you’re in a position to take on a mortgage payment.
 If it looks favorable, we’ll craft the perfect loan to fit your unique situation.

 We have several loan products that accept low down payments: 3.5% for FHA loans, 3% for Conventional, 0% for USDA, and 0% for VA loans.
 We’ve even got down payment assistance programs in certain states.
 So, if you like what you just read, we think you might like our mortgage rates too.
-Fill out our free quote form and one of our loan officers will call you shortly to talk about your options.
+Fill out our free quote form and one of our loan originators will call you shortly to talk about your options.